ChristianNemeno/tap_ex/README.md

 The processor uses a default model name in processor.py.
 If you change the model name, your key/project must have access to that model, otherwise the request will fail.

-## Troubleshooting

-### Streamlit runs, but VS Code shows "Import streamlit could not be resolved"

-This usually means VS Code is not using your .venv interpreter.
-Fix:
-- In VS Code, select the Python interpreter located at:
-  C:\Nemeno\tap_ex\.venv\Scripts\python.exe

-### API key not detected

-- Confirm .env is in the project root: C:\Nemeno\tap_ex\.env
-- Confirm the variable name is exactly GEMINI_API_KEY
-- Restart Streamlit after changing .env

 ### Model response is not valid JSON